The Okapi Fund for Nature Conservation in the Democratic Republic of Congo

 Overview

 The Okapi Fund for Nature Conservation in the Democratic Republic of Congo (also known as FOCON - Fonds Okapi pour la Conservation de la Nature) was established in 2014 as the first conservation trust fund in the DRC.
 It is registered as UK Charity 1157294 and operates as a private, legally independent institution.
-Officially launched in February 2020 after 11 years of development, the fund was capitalized with $23 million from KfW (€15 million in December 2019) and the World Bank ($7.4 million in January 2020).
-The fund operates as an endowment, investing capital in financial markets and distributing only the investment income to conservation programs.
+The fund operates as an endowment, investing capital in financial markets through a professional portfolio manager and distributing only the investment income to conservation programmes.
 Its mission is to provide sustainable, long-term financing for the conservation, protection, and improvement of biodiversity and the natural environment of the DRC, with priority focus on the country's national system of protected areas.

 Funding Priorities

-Grant Programs
+Grant Programmes

 The Okapi Fund makes grants from its investment income to support protected area management in the DRC.
 Applications are submitted through a self-initiated process in French.
+The fund began financing projects in protected areas from late 2022 when the first revenues from capitalisation were generated.

-Primary Protected Areas Funded (Initial 5-year focus):
+Primary Protected Areas Funded:

-- Garamba National Park (Ituri province)
+- Garamba National Park (PNG)

-- Kahuzi-Biega National Park (South Kivu)
+- Kahuzi-Biega National Park (PNKB)

 Both are UNESCO World Heritage Sites designated as “World Heritage Sites in Danger.”